RadioactiveRocket/physbox/README.md

 # physbox
-A falling-sand simulation game made using JavaScript and HTML Canvas.
+A modular falling-sand simulation game made using JavaScript and HTML Canvas.

 Inspired by great games such as The Powder Toy and the amazing Powder Game 2.